-Title: Inspecting plant or machinery for operational serviceability in the workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Inspecting plant or machinery for operational serviceability in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use Unit guided learning hours Shared unit 87
+Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 87

-7 11.
-11 .1 plant o r machinery to the control of others in the workplace Unit Number: M/616/4468 Learning outcome The learner will be a sment criteria arner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. handing over machinery to others. the control of 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with the operation and use of plant and machinery.
-2 Know how to comply with relevant legislation and official guidance when handing over plant or machinery to the control of others.
-2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
-Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract handing over machinery to others. ices when 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when handing over plant or machinery to the control of others.
-3.2 Comply with information relating to specific risks to health when handing over plant or machinery to the control of others.
+Title: Handing over lant or mad hinery to the control of others in the workplace Unit Number: M/616/4468 Learning outcom Assessmer The learner Interpret the given information relating to the work and resources when drav rpret and extract relevant information from vings, specifications, schedules, method statements, assessments and manufacturers' information. handing over machinery to others. the control of aply with information and/or instructions derived a risk assessments and method statements. repo cribe the organisational procedures developed to ort and rectify inappropriate information and uitable resources and how they are implemented. how - cribe different types of information, their source and they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations associated with the operation and use of plant and machinery.
+2 Know how to comply with relevant legislation and official guidance when handing over plant or machinery to the control of others. acci cribe their responsibilities regarding potential dents and health hazards, whilst working: In the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. tool cribe the organisational security procedures for s, equipment and personal belongings in relation to workplace, company and operative. - ain what the accident reporting procedures are and is responsible for making reports. working prac handing over equi in ad requ health and safety control equipment and access pment (if applicable) safely to carry out the activity cordance with current legislation and organisational airements when handing over plant or machinery to control of others. heal ply with information relating to specific risks to the when handing over plant or machinery to the crol of others.